xlwings/xlwings-server/README.md

 ## Instructions:

 - Custom functions can be added under `app/custom_functions/examples.py`.
+To add your own Python modules, see the instructions at the top of `examples.py`.
 There is a sample custom function included that can be run via `=XLWINGS.HELLO("xlwings")`.
 There's also a streaming function (`=XLWINGS.STREAMING_RANDOM(2, 3)`).
-The `XLWINGS` prefix ("namespace") can be adjusted in `manifest.xml` and should be different for each environment (DEV, UAT, PROD, etc.)
+The `XLWINGS` prefix ("namespace") can be adjusted in via the settings (`XLWINGS_FUNCTIONS_NAMESPACE` in `.env` file).
+Except for the prod environment, `-dev` and `-staging` are automatically appended to avoid name clashes.
+So if you run this under a dev environment, you'll find the custom functions under the `XLWINGS-DEV` prefix.
-- Macros can be added under `app/routers/macros/example.py`.
-They will need to be bound to a button on either the ribbon (via `manifest.xml`) or task pane (via `app/templates/taskpane.html`).
+- Macros can be added under `app/routers/macros/examples.py`.
+To add your own Python modules, see the instructions at the top of `examples.py`.
+They will need to be bound to a button on either the ribbon (via `app/templates/manifest.xml`) or task pane (via `app/templates/taskpane.html`).
 There is a sample button `Hello World` included on both the ribbon and task pane.

 ## Prod deployment